determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``groups_attribute_name``
 =========================

-The claim name that specifies group memberships in SAML.
+The name of the attribute passed in through the SAML assertion.

 ``display_name_attribute_name``
 ===============================